VJAI/Story_For_Next_Movie/The_Mask_Man.md

 ## The Box

-*What happened to me?* I was tied in a bed barely awake..
+What happened to me?
+I was tied in a bed barely awake..
 Am I in hospital?
 The place not looks like so..
-I can sense someone standing close to me and busy in watching different monitors...
+I can sense someone standing close to me.
+His face is covered with an odd mask.
 Is he a doctor?
-He looks strange!
-His face is covered with a mask not the surgeon mask, it's kind of different.
 What's he gonna do to me?
-He turned and advanced slowly to me..
+He turned and advanced slowly..
 What's in his hand?
-Ohh.. god no!!
-I jerked from my bed with all sweat... sigh!! another nightare!
-Never had like this one before.
+Oh.. god no... stop it!
+I jerked from my bed with all sweat.
+Sigh!! another nightare!
 It seemed so real!
-I couldn't able to sleep further on that night.

-My name is Victor, 36 years old male and I work in CBI (Central Bureau of Investigation).
+My name is Victor, 36 years old male and I work with CBI.
 I live with my daughter in an apartment.
-I have been thinking a while to resign from this field and move to my home-town where my parents still live.
-May be I need to talk to my senior today?
+I have been thinking for a while to resign this job and move to my hometown where my parents still live.
+I should talk to my boss today.

-This morning not seems to be so great... may be the dream?
-I prepared my daughter to the school and reached to my work place around 10.
+This morning not seems to be so great.
+May be the dream?
+I dropped my daughter at school and reached office around 10.
 I was sitting in a chair composing my resignation in my mind... suddenly interrupted by a call.
-"Mr. Victor senior calls you and it's urgent!".
-I used to this... what's this time? extortion? murder? rape? let's see...
-I hurried to my senior's office.
+"Victor, boss calls you and it's urgent!".
+I used to this before, what's this time? extortion? murder? rape? let's see...
+I rushed to my boss room.

-Raghav's face looks serious and concerned.
+Darwin's face looks serious and concerned.

 "We got a box!"

-"What box?"
+"Box?
+What box?"

-"A box with flesh and we suspect it's human."
+"A box with flesh and we suspect it's human"

-"Inspector Martin will explain you further on this and I want you to drive this!"
+"Inspector Martin will explain you further and I want you to get on this quick"

 Great!
-I was thinking to talk about my resignation with this guy and he assigns another case.
+I was thinking to talk about my resignation today and here I get another case.

-"Well, will do"
+"Well.. alright"

-Martin who was standing in the room turned to me and explained.
+Martin who was standing in the room turned to me.

-"The box was found in the outer city by a garbage man.
+"The box was found in the outer city by a garbage collector.
 We initially thought it's a cow or some animal meat.
-We sent it to the lab and it looks like of human."
+We sent it to the lab and they confirmed it's of human."

 "Male or female?"

 "Female"

-Yeah.. probably a rape!
-This city is sick!

-"Do you able to identify the person?"
+"Did you identify the person?"

-"Nope.
-It's butchered heavily... like in a machine"
+"No, not yet.
+It's butchered heavily"

 "Hmm..."

 "What you think the motive could be?"

-"No clue.."
+"No clue"

 I and Martin walked out of the room.

 "Can you look into the missing person details and see you can get something?"

-"Sure Sir"

-I came back to my room.
+"Sure"

+Probably a rape.
+This city is sick.
 Why the killer butchered the body?
 He don't want to identify them?

 No much progress has been made for the following two days.
-But.. in the third day we could able to match with a missing young woman (?).
-It was very difficult for us to convey the * with her parents.
-We queried her parents about her close friends, colleagues...
+In the third day we could able to match with a missing young woman.
+It was very difficult for us to convey to her parents.
+We asked her parents about her close friends and colleagues.
 For days I and Martin spend time investigating the case around her friends and colleagues.
-Nothing turned up!
-Even we investigated in the angle of a random person may be a cab driver... but no luck!
-I was about to give up.. may be move this case to someone.
-More than a month passed and no progress in the case yet!
-My senior and others started to focus on other cases.
+Nothing turned up.
+More than a month passed and no movement in the case yet.

 ## The Mask Man

 I'm about to start to my office.
-I'm gonna tell to my senior today.
+I'm gonna tell to my boss today.
 I'm done with this job.
 My mobile started ringing.
 It's Martin.

 "Sir, we got another box"

-"What..."
+"What?"

-"Same like last time... human remains"
+"Same like last time... it's a female"

-"Do you able to identify the gender"

-"Female again"

 "No doubt.. a new rapist on town."